Snevj/Learning-C-/README.md

-/*Hey I'm starting to learn DSA here, welcome to my life, and enjoy!*/
+*Hey I'm starting to learn DSA here, welcome to my life, and enjoy!*